 This is particularly advantageous for baby boomers, who tend to have a disproportionate amount of their wealth tied up in real estate, says Dan Hultquist, a certified reverse mortgage professional and director of Learning & Development for ReverseVision, a technology provider for the reverse mortgage loan industry.

 Buying another home

 Seniors often want to downsize or relocate to be closer to family members, but "the historically traditional approach -- selling their home and paying for another one in cash -- doesn't serve the baby boomer generation," Hultquist says.

-A little-used program called HECM for Purchase helps seniors buy a different primary home, using a HUD-approved reverse mortgage loan, an option Hultquist calls "a great way to relocate."
+A little-used program, called HECM for Purchase, helps seniors buy a different primary home, using a HUD-approved reverse mortgage loan, an option that Hultquist calls "a great way to relocate."

 Though most HECM-for-Purchase borrowers use 100 percent of available HECM funds at closing, sometimes that's not the best long-term plan.
 Hultquist recommends a strategy he calls "overfunding the purchase" as a more flexible option.

 "Many homebuyers are not aware that with an adjustable-rate HECM, unused HECM funds may be set aside in a secure line of credit to be used for emergency purposes," he says.
 "This available line of credit then grows at the same rate as the loan balance, regardless of future property values."